 The process of better technology replacing traditional labor is not new.
 Economists call it “creative destruction”.

 Historically, there were people who suffered every time it happened; however, there were always more winners than losers.
-For example, handmade linen industry was entirely replaced by factory-based production in the 19th century.
+For example, linen industry that was driven by purely manual labor was entirely replaced by factory-based production in the 19th century.

 This has placed many people out of work; however it has also gave work to many more people and has substantially decreased prices of linen for everyone due to far more efficient production process.